bmostafa340/dammit/README.md

 Additionally, powerups spawn randomly on the field at regular intervals.
 One powerup provides the player with 20 giant super-bullets, which inflict extra damage.
 The other provides the player with a Super Mario Bros star-like ability, with invincibility, heightened speed, and instant death to whoever he touches.
-Moreover, money can be accrued by killing monsters, and the money can then be used to purchases towers.
+Moreover, money can be accrued by defeating monsters, and the money can then be used to purchases towers.
 There are three types of towers.
 One is a turret, which can aim at a target from across the map and continues to shoot until they die.
 The second is a water tower, which inflicts area damage on nearby monsters.
 The third is a radio tower, which redirects all monster's targets to